 The main themes for the 8th Child in the City conference are:

-Child Friendly Policy
+1. Child Friendly Policies

-The position of children in the city
+2. The position of children in the city

-How can it strengthen their sense of belonging to their quarter, district, city, country and the EU; with other words: their citizenship?
+How do children and young people on the one hand, and local authorities on the other, perceive each other?
+Can this interaction support and further develop the identity of children and young people?
+How can it strengthen their sense of belonging to their quarter, district, city, country and the EU; in other words, their citizenship?

 3. Children and the built environment

 A physical environment that supports and engages children and young people is about much more than play areas.
 How can the built urban environment be most effectively child-friendly, youth-oriented and intergenerational?
 Cityscapes have a profound influence on people’s individual and collective health and well-being.
 What are the principles and processes that make this influence positive for children and young people?